 Given the history of the past few centuries—war after war, slavery, the Holocaust, terrorism, the gap between the rich and the poor, crime, and so forth—things have not gotten any better.

 While humanity attempts to solve some problems of evil as our race advances, sin just finds new ways to corrupt.

-Many people ask about “natural evil.”
-Yes, we understand that bad people do bad things to other people.
+Yes, bad people do bad things to other people.
 But how do we explain “natural evils” like famines, diseases, floods, earthquakes, and other disasters?

 Adventists attribute these things to sin, as well.

 As stated in Genesis, God created this world as a “very good” place, which meant that it certainly didn’t contain those natural evils.
 However, after the entrance of sin, even the natural world was negatively impacted.